paraker/kubernetes_2020/ckad/2_core_concepts.md

 ## delete pods
 You can delete a pod like this.
 This is required with some field edits in the pods.
 ```
+# delete with default graceperiod for shutdown
 kubectl delete pod my-pod

+# --now = resources are signaled for immediate shutdown (same as --grace-period=1)
+kubectl delete pod my-pod --now
 ```

 # namespaces